-- 9.1 The capital programme has been reviewed, and is attached at Appendix 4.
-The programme is largely a continuation of the previous programme. - 9.2 As part of the pre-construction works for the Leisure Centre additional costs have been identified by the contractor in relation to groundworks, these amounting to £505,000.
+- 9.1 The capital programme has been reviewed, and is attached at Appendix 5.
+The programme is largely a continuation of the previous programme. - 9.2 As part of the pre-construction works for the Leisure Centre additional costs have been identified by the contractor in relation to groundworks, these amounting to

+£505,000.
 However, other budgets have been reviewed as part of the Value Management work to drive out savings, resulting in the total net additional cost of the build being limited to £222,000.
-Additional CIL receipts have been identified which can be used to fund this additional spend. - 9.3 The capital programme includes borrowing of £5 million to fund the ECTC loan and £9.699 million for the Leisure Centre.
+Additional CIL receipts have been identified which can be used to fund this additional spend.

+- 9.3 The capital programme includes borrowing of £5 million to fund the ECTC loan and £9.699 million for the Leisure Centre.
 Spend profiles for these projects have been amended in the budget to reflect the latest cashflow forecasts.
 With regard to the ECTC loan, the Company Board has not yet finalised its business plan for 2017/18.
-The Business Plan will be brought to Council in April 2017.

-- 9.4 As the Council holds cash balances which are invested in short term deposits, it is proposed (in the medium term at least) to use these cash balances, in preference to seeking an external loan to fund either the ECTC and Leisure Centre. - 9.5 The debt costs associated with the Leisure Centre project are being met from a combination of New Homes Bonus (currently held in reserve) in the early years and the management fee to be paid to us by the operator in future years. - 9.6 The loan arrangement with ECTC is that the loan must be repaid within five years.
+The Business Plan will be brought to Council in April 2017. - 9.4 As the Council holds cash balances which are invested in short term deposits, it is proposed (in the medium term at least) to use these cash balances, in preference to seeking an external loan to fund either the ECTC and Leisure Centre. - 9.5 The debt costs associated with the Leisure Centre project are being met from a combination of New Homes Bonus (currently held in reserve) in the early years and the management fee to be paid to us by the operator in future years. - 9.6 The loan arrangement with ECTC is that the loan must be repaid within five years.
 It has been agreed with our Auditors therefore that the Council does not need to make any annual revenue provision to repay this loan in the short-term, but simply use the Company's repayment to repay the Council's loan.
-Officers will continue to monitor this, to ensure that the Council is not required to set aside annual revenue provisions in future years. - 9.7 Discussions are on-going with regard to the future provision of Waste Services and there therefore remains the possibility that a significant amount of fleet will need to be purchased towards the end of the 2017/18 financial year.
-This is not currently reflected in this budget, and is subject to a decision by the Regulatory and Support Services Committee on the 6th February.
-If approved, the immediate implications will be incorporated into the budget report to be considered at Full Council on the 23rd February.
-Any amendments will not affect the net revenue budget and Council Tax for 2017/18.
+Officers will continue to monitor this, to ensure that the Council is not required to set aside annual revenue provisions in future years. - 9.7 Subject to Council decision with regard to the future provision of Waste Services, a capital budget of £1,046,000 has been included in these plans for the potential purchase of the fleet required if the service was to be run either within the Council or by ECTC.
+If the new contract is to start from the 1st April 2018, this fleet would need to be purchased towards the end of the 2017/18 financial year. - 9.8 The capital programme reflects the decision of Commercial Services Committee on the 17th January to undertake further capital works at Ely Country Park.